cair/TextUnderstandingTsetlinMachine/README.md

 # Text Understanding with the Tsetlin Machine
 This project contains the source code for our text categorization approach based on the recently introduced [Tsetlin Machine](https://arxiv.org/pdf/1804.01508.pdf).
 We have included the CUDA implementation, and will later also include the C source code.
 This is the code that we used to produce the empirical results in our paper on "Using the Tsetlin Machine to Learn Human-Interpretable Rules for High-Accuracy Text Categorization with Medical Applications" (https://arxiv.org/abs/1809.04547).
-We have also included a script that preprocesses the IMDB Movie Reviews dataset for analysis by the Tsetlin Machine.
+We have also included a script that preprocesses the IMDB Movie Review dataset for analysis by the Tsetlin Machine.

 ## Background
 Although deep learning in the form of convolutional neural networks (CNN), recurrent neural networks (RNNs), and Long Short Term Memory (LSTM) recently has provided a leap ahead in text categorization accuracy, this leap has come at the expense of interpretability and computational complexity.